Freedom of religion in Saudi Arabia: Blasphemy and apostasy

 Saudi Arabia has criminal statutes making it illegal for a Muslim to change religion or to renounce Islam, which is defined as apostasy and punishable by death.
 For this reason, Saudi Arabia is known as 'the hell for apostates', with many ex-Muslims seeking to leave or flee the country before their non-belief is discovered, and living pseudonymous second lives on the Internet.

 On 3 September 1992, Sadiq 'Abdul-Karim Malallah was publicly beheaded in Al-Qatif in Saudi Arabia's Eastern Province after being convicted of apostasy and blasphemy.
-Sadiq Malallah, a Shi'a Muslim from Saudi Arabia, was arrested in April 1988 and charged with throwing stones at a police patrol.
+Malallah, a Shi'a Muslim from Saudi Arabia, was arrested in April 1988 and charged with throwing stones at a police patrol.
 He was reportedly held in solitary confinement for long periods during his first months in detention and tortured prior to his first appearance before a judge in July 1988.
-The judge reportedly asked him to convert from Shi'a Islam to Sunni Wahhabi Islam, and allegedly promised him a lighter sentence if he complied.
-After he refused to do so, he was taken to al-Mabahith al-'Amma (General Intelligence) Prison in Dammam where he was held until April 1990.
+The judge reportedly asked him to convert from Shi'a Islam to Sunni Wahhabi Islam, promising a more lenient sentence if he complied.
+After he refused, Malallah was taken to al-Mabahith al-'Amma (General Intelligence) Prison in Dammam where he was held until April 1990.
 He was then transferred to al-Mabahith al-'Amma Prison in Riyadh, where he remained until the date of his execution.
-Sadiq Malallah is believed to have been involved in efforts to secure improved rights for Saudi Arabia's Shi'a Muslim minority.
+Malallah is believed to have been involved in efforts to secure improved rights for Saudi Arabia's Shi'a Muslim minority.

-In 1994, Hadi Al-Mutif a teenager who was a Shi’a Ismaili Muslim from Najran in southwestern Saudi Arabia, made a remark that a court deemed blasphemous and was sentenced to death for apostasy.
-As of 2010, he was still in prison, had alleged physical abuse and mistreatment during his years of incarceration, and had reportedly made numerous suicide attempts.
+In 1994, Hadi Al-Mutif, a teenager who was a Shi’a Ismaili Muslim from Najran in southwestern Saudi Arabia, made a remark that a court deemed blasphemous and was sentenced to death for apostasy.
+As of 2010, he was still in prison, complained of physical abuse and mistreatment during his incarceration, and had reportedly made numerous suicide attempts.

-In 2012, Saudi poet and journalist Hamza Kashgari became the subject of a major controversy after being accused of insulting Muslim prophet Mohammad in three short messages (tweets) published on the Twitter online social networking service.
+In 2012, Saudi poet and journalist Hamza Kashgari became the subject of a major controversy after being accused of insulting the Islamic prophet Mohammad in three short messages (tweets) published on Twitter.
 King Abdullah ordered that Kashgari be arrested "for crossing red lines and denigrating religious beliefs in God and His Prophet."

-Ahmad Al Shamri from the town of Hafar al-Batin, was arrested on charges of atheism and blasphemy after allegedly using social media to state that he renounced Islam and the Prophet Mohammed, he was sentenced to death in February 2015.
+Ahmad Al Shamri from the town of Hafar al-Batin was arrested on charges of atheism and blasphemy after allegedly using social media to state that he renounced Islam and Mohammad.
+He was sentenced to death in February 2015.

 In January 2019, 18-year-old Rahaf Mohammed fled Saudi Arabia after having renounced Islam and being abused by her family.
 On her way to Australia, she was held by Thai authorities in Bangkok while her father tried to take her back, but Rahaf managed to use social media to attract significant attention to her case.
 After diplomatic intervention, she was eventually granted asylum in Canada, where she arrived and settled soon after.

 Witchcraft and sorcery

-Saudi Arabia uses the death penalty for crimes of sorcery and witchcraft and claims that it is doing so in "public interest".
+In the past, the country has used the death penalty for crimes of sorcery and witchcraft and claims that it is doing so in "public interest".
+In 2022, sorcery is still an arrestable offence.